Back to Cost Guides

 • Total wall area.
 Rendering is priced per square metre.
 A single feature wall (10–20m2) carries a minimum-job premium.
 A full single-storey house (100–150m2) is more cost-effective per square metre.

 A single feature wall on a modern brick home with good access and no scaffolding sits toward $2,000.
-A full-house re-render on a two-storey home requiring old render removal, scaffolding, and acrylic finish pushes toward $18,000.
+A full-house re-render on a two-storey home requiring old render removal, scaffolding, surface repair, and acrylic finish pushes toward $18,000.

 City and Regional Price Comparison